gravityplus/gravity-forms-braintree/readme.txt

  > Requires at least WordPress 3.6 and Gravity Forms 1.8.1

-There are just three simple steps to begin leveraging your Braintree Payments account:
+There are just a few simple steps to begin leveraging your Braintree Payments account:

 1. Install the Gravity Forms Braintree plugin
 2. Navigate to Forms -> Braintree in your WordPress admin area